-Variable Estimate
+Parameter Estimate

 σ 0.73

-$\epsilon{D}$ -0.225
+ε_D -0.23

-β 4.449
+β 4.45

 θ 0.70

-Figure 5.
-Marginal abatement cost curves for passenger vehicles in 2011, with (a) marginal cost of reducing fuel use through application of technology graphed against cumulative fuel use reduction, (b) the table of cost-effectiveness values from EPA (2010) used to parameterize the curve, and (c) estimated values of the substitution elasticity and related variables for each curve.
+Fig. 5.
+Technology-response curves for passenger vehicles in 2011, with a) incremental cost of reducing fuel use through application of technology graphed against cumulative fuel use reduction, b) the table of cost-effectiveness values from EPA (2010) used to parameterize the curve for light-duty vehicles (cars and light-duty trucks), and c) estimated values of the substitution elasticity and related variables for each curve.